 My mom and I went to see a specialist.
 He was a friendly, gray-haired guy, super chatty.
 He prodded and nodded—then the word surgery came up.
 I sat, quiet, listening to his voice.
 He wanted to remove the growth just in case, he said.
 But it probably isn’t cancer.
 I was confused.
 I think it’s fine.
 Let’s carve it out anyway.

 Before the surgery, I kept it secret.
-I shuddered to think of the ridicule if anyone knew I was having breast surgery.
+I shuddered to think of the ridicule if anyone—especially the guys—knew I was having breast surgery.

 I tend to tell the funny parts of that bizarre time when I share with friends.
 What I don’t often share is what it felt like to have exploratory surgery for cancer at eighteen.
 In fact, I never do.

-It was after the breast surgery when the worst part began.
+It was after surgery when the worst part began.
 The incision caused puss to build up.
 I had to wrap my right side tight with a bandage.
-As days went by and puss pooled under the skin, my breast looked like the saggy boob of a 70 year-old woman.
+As days went by and puss pooled under the skin, my breast looked like the saggy boob of a 90-year-old woman.